 All Aboard, Bringing Your Supply Chain & End User Along the Road to Social Responsibility

-Join us for the next workshop in our Measure What Matters series “All Aboard, Bringing your Supply Chain & End User Along the Road to Social Responsibility” on Monday, September 9th at Dealer.com in Burlington, VT.
+Join us, along with Seventh Generation and New Chapter, for the next workshop in our Measure What Matters series “All Aboard, Bringing your Supply Chain & End User Along the Road to Social Responsibility” on Monday, September 9th at Dealer.com in Burlington, VT.
 This workshop focuses on Impact, Consumers and Supply Chain and explores implementing internal and external quality assurance practices, how to better support and educate your suppliers, best practices for receiving stakeholder feedback, using your products to educate and advocate for social equity, environmental quality, and sustainable practices to create and measure positive impact.
 Attendees will learn from real world examples and leave this workshop with ready-to-use tools and a roadmap for improvement at their organizations.

 Amerigo Pennoni, Asst.
 Director of QA Compliance/Risk & Sustainability, New Chapter, Inc. New Chapter is a Brattleboro-based vitamin and supplement company that focuses on promoting health through innovative formulations made with real herbs, foods, and nutrients.
 All New Chapter multivitamins are third-party certified to be made with organic vegetables and herbs and Non-GMO Project verified.
 Additionally, New Chapter is committed to sustainability on every level of commerce and is a member of Vermont Businesses for Social Responsibility.